BrianGenisio/graphql-talk/slides/slides/1-what-is-graphql.md

-##  1. What is GraphQL
+##  What is GraphQL? <!-- .element: data-theme="ka-subtitle" -->

-This is a new Markdown slide
+Describe what GQL is